dmd-program/dmd-100/projects/ritual/define_hmw.md

 ## Steps to completion

-1. Based on your work from the Discover phase, complete the Mad Libs style sentence and write it in your journal.
+1. Based on your work from the Discover phase, use the sentence template to write three possible HMW questions.

-2. Try writing the question three different ways or writing three different questions.
-Circle the one you think works best.
+2. Review your sentences and _**circle**_ the one you think works best.

 3. Document your HMW question with a photograph or scan.